ITCMD/Explorer--/README.md

 other versions of a file, and more!
 Explorer-- also supports plugins so developers can add their own awesome creations to the tool!

-**This program is still in development but is stable enough for it's first public release: Version 1.9!**

 ##### ***Main Display*** Note that the lag you are seeing on the window is dramtified by the recording software.
 ![image](https://i.imgur.com/oYvHR7u.gif)